Stabilizations of $\mathbb{E}_\infty$ Operads and $p$-Adic Stable Homotopy Theory: Kan Suspensions and Moore Loopings

 \begin{Proposition} We have the following: \begin{itemize} \item[(i)] The Kan suspensions and Moore loopings constitute an adjunction where $\Sigma \dashv \Omega$. \item[(ii)] For all based simplicial sets $S$, the unit $S \to \Omega\Sigma S$ is an isomorphism. \item[(iii)] For all based simplicial sets $S$, the counit $\Sigma \Omega S \to S$ is a monomorphism. \end{itemize} \end{Proposition}

-\begin{proof} (i): The necessary verifications are straightforward; for a written account, see Proposition 2.14 in~\cite{MarcStephan} -- our loop functor is dual to the one used there, but an entirely analogous argument carries through. \\
+\begin{proof} (i): The necessary verifications are straightforward.
+For a written account, see Proposition 2.14 in~\cite{MarcStephan}; our loops functor is dual to the one used there, but an entirely analogous argument carries through (the duality here is in the sense of mirror reflections of simplicial objects -- see Section 2.6.3 in~\cite{Wu} for details).
+Under the natural hom-isomorphism